oahull0112/ESIFHPC4/BerkeleyGW/README.md

 - This benchmark defines multiple problem sizes: small, medium, and large to allow testing across a range of resource sizes.
 Only the large benchmark is rqeuired for the RFP response, however the offeror might wish to provide additional timing data for the small/medium benchmarks to showcase the offered system's performance at many calculation scales.
 The multiple problem sizes form a weak-scaling set, and a given problem size can be run with different amounts of compute resources to form a strong-scaling set.
 We have provided a table with strong-scaling results for each problem size at the end of this document to provide reference data on the performance currently achievable on Kestrel.
 - This benchmark can be run on standard or accelerated compute nodes, and is expected to perform well on both.
 In general, we see approximately 3x speed-up for the benchmarks when moving from the smallest possible number of standard nodes each size can run on to the smallest possible number of accelerated nodes.
 These benchmarks should be performed on each type of node offered.

 For this BerkeleyGW benchmark, we describe here how different job modifications are classified for Baseline, Ported, and Optimized results.
 Any change not discussed here is assumed to be addressed by the general ESIF-HPC4 run requirements.
+For example, FP64 precision must be used for the Baseline and Ported reported results.

 For Baseline results, the offeror may:
 1. Modify any optimization flags (the "-O#" flags) in the makefile.
 2. Use any libraries (e.g. scalapack vs ELPA as the eigenvalue solver).
 The environment used to build BerkeleyGW must be provided in the response.
 3. The number of OMP_NUM_THREADS used at runtime.
 4. The directory striping for file I/O.

 For Ported results, the offeror may:
 1. Modify the BerkeleyGW offloading directives.
 BerkeleyGW uses OpenACC and OpenMP-target directives, and which are known to run well on multiple types of accelerated nodes.
 Other directives may be used if they improve performance.

 For Optimized results, the offeror may:
 1. Modify the BerkeleyGW source code in any other way not related to changing the offloading directives.
-For example, BerkeleyGW runs using FP64 precision.
-Timing results using other precisions may be included in the RFP response as long as the job correctness is validated and the changes to the BerkeleyGW source code are documented.
+For example, BerkeleyGW runs using FP64 precision and timing results using other precisions may be included as "Optimized" results in the RFP response as long as the job correctness is validated and the changes to the BerkeleyGW source code are documented.

 # 0. Workflow Overview